slopshoporderulvales606/lm2011-replication/docs/cleaning_process.md

 2. `sich`: Compustat historical SIC at `(gvkey, fyear=filing_year−1)`, fallback to `sic`.
 3. `sic`: Compustat most-recent header SIC (no fallback).

-We tested all three; see `replication_results.md` for the comparison table.
+I tested all three; see `replication_results.md` for the comparison table.

 ---